The napari hub is transitioning to a community-run implementation due to launch in June 2025.

 Crop Anything

 This pipeline combines the Segment Anything Model (SAM) for automatic object detection with an interactive interface for selecting and cropping multiple objects from images.
-To launch the widget, open Plugins > T-MIDAS > Batch Crop Anything
+To launch the widget, open Plugins > T-MIDAS > Batch Crop Anything.
+Cropping works like this: Enter 2D view and go to the first z slice where the object to be cropped is appearing.
+Activate/select the points layer and click on the object.
+Terminal shows progress.
+You can then proceed to select another object (always do this in 2D mode)

 ROI Colocalization